aptoma/videoplaza-html5/README.md

 The code presented here is not officially supported by Videoplaza, nor by Aptoma AS.
 That said, it should be working well and should be safe to use.

+Any issues should be submitted at the [Github issues page](https://github.com/aptoma/videoplaza-html5/issues).

+## Participation ##

+Any patches should include tests.
+We use [Buster.js](http://docs.busterjs.org/) for testing.
+To start a server and watch files, simply run `guard` from the project root.
+Tests should be run on at least Chrome and Firefox, and preferably any modern browser, including recent versions of iOS and Android.

+As we deal with video playback, you also need to manually verify that stuff works.